-Convicted of sexual abuse, Australian Cardinal Pell faces sentence hearing
+Convicted of sexual abuse, Australian Cardinal Pell fronts sentence hearing

 Each of the five offences carries a maximum 10 years in jail.

-While a final sentence is not due on Wednesday, Pell will return to court in Melbourne where the judge is expected to hear arguments on a prison sentence.
+Escorted by police through a gauntlet of people heckling and hurling abuse, Pell arrived at the Melbourne court shortly before his scheduled appearance where the judge is expected to hear arguments around a suitable prison sentence.

 Pell, who has been out on bail throughout his trial, could be remanded in custody until his sentence is decided.